MattHodgman/Drugstance/README.md

 Note: Files create and used in the pipeline will be written to a directory called `data/` and output files will be written to a directory called `output/`.

 ## Input Files
-`d2021.bin` is all [MeSH data](https://www.nlm.nih.gov/databases/download/mesh.html) downloaded in ASCII format. `indications.tsv` is a TSV file that contains in the column `pref_name` the name of the drug and in the column `mesh_heading` a valid MeSH heading that is an indication of that drug.
+`d2021.bin` is all [MeSH data](https://www.nlm.nih.gov/databases/download/mesh.html) downloaded in ASCII format. `indications.tsv` is a TSV file from [ChEMBL](https://www.ebi.ac.uk/chembl/) that contains in the column `pref_name` the name of the drug and in the column `mesh_heading` a valid MeSH heading that is an indication of that drug.
 For example:

 pref_name | mesh_heading
 --------- | ------------